LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: The magnetic field evolution and the IGMF today

 Examples of possible evolutionary paths for helical and non-helical fields are also shown in Fig.~\ref{fig:B_limits} by inclined lines starting at the boundaries of the initial condition regions, with arrows pointing at the parameter values expected to be reached at recombination.
 The evolutionary paths depend on the magnetic field helicity.
-Helical magnetic fields with maximal helicity $h=1$ are expected to follow the evolutionary path with $\tilde B\propto \tilde \lambda_B^{-1/2}$ in the $(\tilde B, \tilde \lambda_B)$ parameter space, due to helicity conservation \citep{Banerjee:2004df,Durrer:2013pga} (see purple dash-dotted lines in Fig.~\ref{fig:B_limits}).
-The decay laws of non-helical fields are not completely understood.
-The hypothesis of ``selective decay'' of short-range modes would lead to the decay law $\tilde B\propto \tilde \lambda_B^{-5/2}$, while the hypothesis of conservation of the Hosking invariant \citep{Hosking:2022umv,Zhou:2022xhk} suggests the decay law $\tilde B\propto \tilde \lambda_B^{-5/4}$ (respectively dashed and solid green lines in Fig.~\ref{fig:B_limits}).
+Helical magnetic fields with maximal helicity $h=1$ are expected to follow the evolutionary path with $\tilde B\propto \tilde \lambda_B^{-1/2}$ in the parameter space $(\tilde B, \tilde \lambda_B)$, due to helicity conservation \citep[see dash-dotted purple lines in Fig.~\ref{fig:B_limits};][]{Banerjee:2004df,Durrer:2013pga}.
+The decay laws of non-helical fields are not entirely understood.
+The hypothesis of selective decay of short-range modes would lead to the decay law $\tilde B\propto \tilde \lambda_B^{-5/2}$, while the hypothesis of conservation of the Hosking invariant \citep{Hosking:2022umv,Zhou:2022xhk} suggests the decay law $\tilde B\propto \tilde \lambda_B^{-5/4}$ (respectively, dashed and solid green lines in Fig.~\ref{fig:B_limits}).

-The endpoint of the evolution is also uncertain, depending on whether the evolution time scale is determined by the Alfv\'enic \citep{Banerjee:2004df} or the reconnection speed \citep{Hosking:2022umv}.
+The endpoint of the evolution is also uncertain, depending on whether the evolution timescale is determined by the Alfv\'enic \citep{Banerjee:2004df} or the reconnection speed \citep{Hosking:2022umv}.
 A straightforward estimate of the largest processed eddies at recombination suggests that the modes with $\tilde \lambda \lesssim \vA t_{\rm rec}$ are processed by turbulence \citep{Banerjee:2004df}, with $\vA$ being the Alfv\'en velocity, defined in Eq.~(\ref{Alfven_fn}), and $t_{\rm rec}$ the Hubble time at recombination.
-In this case, setting $\tilde \lambda_{B} \equiv v_{\rm A} t_{\rm rec}$, the final strength and correlation length satisfy the relation \cite{Durrer:2013pga}
+In this case, setting $\tilde \lambda_{B} \equiv v_{\rm A} t_{\rm rec}$, the final strength and the correlation length satisfy the relation \citep{Durrer:2013pga}